Brendan Rodgers Preview, Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.09 team ERA that ranks 13th among all league pitching staffs.
+- The Giants have a 4.11 team ERA that ranks 13th across all MLB pitching staffs.

-- The Giants surrender the seventh-fewest home runs in baseball (155 total, 1.1 per game).
+- The Giants give up the eighth-fewest home runs in baseball (157 total, 1.1 per game).

-- Harrison (1-1) gets the starting nod for the Giants in his fourth start of the season.
-He has a 4.70 ERA in 15 1/3 innings pitched, with 21 strikeouts.
+- Webb tries for his 10th victory when he gets the start for the Giants, his 30th of the season.
+He is 9-12 with a 3.66 ERA and 173 strikeouts in 187 2/3 innings pitched.

-- The lefty last appeared on Sunday against the San Diego Padres, when he went 5 2/3 innings, allowing six earned runs while giving up six hits.
+- In his last time out on Monday, the right-hander tossed 6 2/3 innings against the Chicago Cubs, allowing three earned runs while surrendering five hits.

-- In three games this season, the 22-year-old has an ERA of 4.70, with 12.3 strikeouts per nine innings.
-Opponents are hitting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.